Graduate Certificate in Social Justice

 Criteria for admission are based on criteria consistent with those used in the departments in the School of Social Research and Justice Studies, as well as the requirements of the Graduate School.

 Upon completion of the Certificate in Social Justice program, as with other University certificates, the achievement will be noted on the student's official transcript and a certificate will be mailed to students during the next graduation cycle.

 - SRJS 720 Social Justice Colloquium

-Elective courses include courses from communication studies, criminal justice, education, geography, human development and family studies, philosophy, political science, sociology, social research and justice studies and social work.
+Students are required to take 9 elective credits in addition to SRJS 720 to complete the Certificate.
+The elective courses include courses from communication studies, criminal justice, education, geography, human development and family studies, philosophy, political science, sociology, social research and justice studies and social work.
 Other courses may be accepted as electives based on their relevance to social justice.
 Contact the program director for information.